fyrebase/atom-phpf/README.md

-# PhpF <small>Atom php beautifier :sparkles:</small>
+# PhpF:sparkles:

-**PhpF** will have your code looking polished in no time.
+**PhpF** is a package for Atom which will have your code looking polished in no time.

 Simply configure it to your desired standards and your bad code formatting anxiety will fade away*..

 ### Project Overrides

 Create custom formatting standards per project.
-Run the **PhpF Create Project Config** command from the menu or command palette to quickly customise your project settings!
+Run the **PhpF Create Project Config** command from the menu or command palette to quickly generate a `phpf.cson` project configuration file in your project root.
+Customise your project settings and commit them to your repo to share amongst your team!

+**Note:** All options in the package settings screen will be overridden by those specified in the `phpf.cson` project configuration file

+### Exclude Files / Directories

+PhpF allows you to exclude files and directories from being formatted.
+Just throw them in the project config or the settings screen!

 ## Requirements